syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapClient/Getting-Started.md

 	3.0</td></tr>
 	</table>

-2. Add the following namespaces to the web.config files at both root folder and View folder.
+2. Add the following namespaces to the web.config files at both the root folder and the View folder.

    ~~~ html